 - To promote a work environment that is free from harassment of any kind and to report any intimidating or disruptive behavior you experience or witness.
 To maintain open lines of communication so that the views of each workforce member may be considered, and their opinions given proper respect.

-- To not engage in disruptive behavior in violation of and defined in Harris Health policy 6.39, Conflict Resolution in the Workplace.
+- To not engage in disruptive behavior in violation of and defined in Harris Health Policy 6.39, Conflict Resolution in the Workplace.

-- To use social media responsibly, professionally, and in a manner that complies with Harris Health policy 3.50, Social Media.
+- To use social media responsibly, professionally, and in a manner that complies with Harris Health Policy 3.50, Social Media.

 HARRIS HEALTH’s RESPONSIBILITIES

-- To provide equal employment opportunities and ensure that Harris Health workforce members are hired, trained, promoted, and compensated based on personal competence and potential for advancement, and to review and evaluate each workforce member’s performance periodically in an objective, consistent, and uniform manner.
+- To provide equal employment opportunities and ensure that Harris Health workforce members are hired, trained, promoted and compensated based on personal competence and potential for advancement, and to review and evaluate each workforce member’s performance periodically in an objective, consistent and uniform manner.

 - To make employment decisions without regard to a workforce member’s race, color, sex, national origin, age, religion, marital status, disability, ethnicity, familial status, military status, sexual orientation, genetic information, gender identity, or pregnancy as well as any other classifications as required by law.
+Further, Harris Health will take steps to promote and embrace diversity, equity and inclusion in all of its activities.
+The mission, vision and goals of Harris Health’s Diversity, Equity and Inclusion Program are:

 - To comply with all applicable federal and state laws regulating the payment of wages.